Christopher Whyte

-Christopher Whyte (Crìsdean MacIlleBhàin) is a Scottish poet, novelist, translator and critic.
-He is a novelist in English, a poet in Scottish Gaelic, the translator into English of Marina Tsvetaeva, Pier Paolo Pasolini and Rainer Maria Rilke, and an innovative and controversial critic of Scottish and international literature.
+Christopher Whyte (Crìsdean MacIlleBhàin; born 29 October 1952) is a Scottish poet, novelist, translator and critic.
+He is a novelist in English, a poet in Scottish Gaelic, the translator into English of Marina Tsvetaeva, Pier Paolo Pasolini and Rainer Maria Rilke, and a critic of Scottish and international literature.
 His work in Gaelic appears under the name Crìsdean MacIlleBhàin.

 Whyte first published some translations of modern poetry into Gaelic, including poems by Konstantinos Kavafis, Yannis Ritsos and Anna Akhmatova.
 He then published two collections of original poetry in Gaelic, Uirsgeul (Myth), 1991 and An Tràth Duilich (The Difficult Time), 2002.
 In the meantime he started to write prose in English and has published four novels, Euphemia MacFarrigle and the Laughing Virgin (1995), The Warlock of Strathearn (1997), The Gay Decameron (1998) and The Cloud Machinery (2000).

 In 2002, Whyte won a Scottish Research Book of the Year award for his edition of Sorley Maclean's Dàin do Eimhir (Poems to Eimhir), published by the Association for Scottish Literary Studies.
 He has also compiled some anthologies of present-day Gaelic poetry and written critical articles and essays.

 Biography

 Whyte was born in the West End of Glasgow (Scotland) on 29 October 1952.
 His maternal grandparents were Irish Catholic immigrants from Counties Donegal and Tyrone.
 His father's family, on the other hand, was of Scottish Presbyterian stock.

-He was educated in Glasgow by Jesuits at St Aloysius College, and took the English studies tripos at Pembroke College, Cambridge between 1970 and 1973.
+He was educated in Glasgow by Jesuits at St Aloysius' College, and took the English tripos at Pembroke College, Cambridge, between 1970 and 1973.
 He spent most of the next 12 years in Italy, teaching under Agostino Lombardo in the Department of English and American Studies at Rome's La Sapienza University from 1977 to 1985.
 During his years in Italy, a major part of his poetic apprenticeship was served by translating the poetry of Sorley MacLean from Gaelic into the Italian language.

 Whyte returned to Scotland to complete a PhD in Scottish Gaelic literature under scholar and poet Derick Thomson (Ruaraidh MacThòmais (1928-2012).
 From 1986 to 1989 he was lecturer in the Department of English Literature of the University of Edinburgh, then from 1990 to 2005 he taught in the Department of Scottish Literature of the University of Glasgow, rising from lecturer to reader.

 Whyte took early retirement in 2005 and moved to live in Budapest, where he writes full-time.
 Since 2013, he has spent several months each year in Venice.